 The data confirm what has already emerged in the analysis of other policy areas.
 The RBMs that come closest to the legal status of the majority religion are always the Christian minorities; those that are furthest away are Scientology and the BOs.

-The text of the most important state laws concerning RBMs can be found at https://www.legislationline.org.
+The text of the most important state laws concerning RBMs can be found at

-For a review of the case-law of the ECtHR see Council of Europe: European Court of Human Rights (2021).
-Guide on Article 9 of the European Convention on Human Rights
+Council of Europe: European Court of Human Rights (update on 2022, August 31).
+Guide on Article 9 of the European Convention on Human Rights: Freedom of thought, conscience and religion

-The indication of the main documents of the Council of Europe and other international organizations concerning the legal status of RBMs can be found in Council of Europe (2016).
-Human rights in culturally diverse societies
+The indication of the main documents of the Council of Europe and other international organizations concerning the legal status of RBMs can be found in

-The criteria that, according to the norms of international law, must be followed to register/recognize religious or belief organizations are indicated and discussed in OSCE/ODIHR (2014).
-Guidelines on the Legal Personality of Religious or Belief Communities
+The criteria that, according to the norms of international law, must be followed to register/recognize religious or belief organizations are indicated and discussed in

-An overview of the rules governing RBMs in EU countries can be found in European Consortium for Church and State Research (2021).
-The legal status of old and new religious minorities in the European Union.
-Madrid: Comares.
+An overview of the rules governing RBMs in EU countries can be found in

 See also

-Kitanovic, E., & Schnabel, P. R. (Eds.).
+Kitanovic, E., & Schnabel, P. R. (eds.)
 (2019).
 Religious Diversity in Europe and the Rights of Religious Minorities.
-Geneva: Globethics.net.
+Geneva: Globethics.net

-A chapter devoted to the state-religions relations in each EU state (with some references to RBMs) is contained in Robbers, G. (Ed.).
-(2019).
-State and Church in the European Union.
-Baden-Baden: Nomos
+A chapter devoted to the state-religions relations in each EU state (with some references to RBMs) is contained in

-Robbers, G., & Durham, W. C. Jr (Eds.).
+Robbers, G., & Durham Jr., W. C. (eds.)
 (2016).
 Encyclopedia of law and religion.
-Leiden-Boston: Brill-Nijhoff.
+Leiden: BrillNijhoff